 Business disparagement differs from defamation in that the plaintiff must show either:

-- That the defendant published a disparaging statement with the intent to cause harm to the plaintiffs monetary interests, or
+- That the defendant published a disparaging statement with the intent to cause harm to the plaintiff's monetary interests, or

 - That the defendant published a disparaging remark knowing its falsity or with reckless disregard for its truth.21

-Additionally, the plaintiff must prove that the defendant's disparaging remarks resulted in actual economic loss to the plaintiff.
+Additionally, the plaintiff must prove that the defendant's disparaging remarks resulted in an actual economic loss to the plaintiff.

 Were you defamed in Las Vegas?
 Call us for help…

 If you or someone you know has been the victim of slander or libel in Nevada, we invite you to contact us for a free consultation.
+If your case is in California, please see our page on California defamation (libel and slander) laws.
+In Colorado, please visit our page on defamation laws in Colorado.

 Our caring Las Vegas defamation lawyers understand the damage that can result when someone recklessly harms your reputation.